-Scenario 1: Ruth, an employee of the Department of Health and Human Services, takes on temporary custody of her 3-month-old grandson Benedict.
+Scenario 1: Ruth, a Federal employee, takes on temporary custody of her 3-monthold grandson Benedict.
 Ruth turns her spare bedroom into a nursery for him.
 Although Ruth will be caring for her grandson for an extended period of time, she is not her grandson's foster parent, and she does not intend to adopt him because she hopes his parents will regain custody of him.
 Is Ruth eligible for FMLA/PPL?